phatdangx/text2speech-flask-api/README.md

 ## Ussage
 To use the TTS API, make a POST request to the API endpoint with the text you want to convert:
+- `rate` is the reading speed.
+Its value range is [-100, 100]
+- `volume` is the voice volume in the output file.
+Its value range is [-100,100]
+- `voice` is the the voice in the output file.
+You can check for more voices in the file `voice_list.txt`

 ```
 curl --location 'https://yourdomain.com/tts' \
 --header 'x-api-key: sample_api_key' \